Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I don't like the compliments.

-I find them awkward to read.
+I find them awkward.

-But unless it's to someone else.
+but unless it's to someone else.

 I think that's part of the fun.